 I do not overload my to-do list; there is always a top 3 for the day.
 What do I need to do today?
-I break down large tasks into smaller more manageable tasks and don’t put too much pressure on myself on how long something might take me to complete as long as the higher priority things are tackled first or in some cases just bang out the easier things to get them out of the way.
+I break down large tasks into smaller more manageable tasks.
+I don’t put too much pressure on myself on how long something might take me to complete, as long as the higher priority things are tackled first.
+In some cases I just bang out the easier things to get them out of the way.

 Be kind to yourself.
 There is no one size fits all solution.
 Figure out what works for you, create and master your system and watch yourself evolve into the masterpiece you always knew you were.

 What is your favorite place to go to feel calm?